joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 Ultimately I ended up spending a few days with Jaehoon and Chris where we went layer by layer and compared the network output with a reference implementation.
 Mysteriously, every layer matched and the overall output was the same as well.
-Moreover, every contribution to the loss appeared to be identical as well, although the overall loss was slightly different.
-After more digging Chris discovered that weight decay was getting applied to every layer except for the very last softmax layer because the softmax layer was applied in a separate module that was common to our codebase.
+Moreover, every contribution to the loss we could find was identical as well, although the overall loss was slightly different.
+After more digging Chris discovered that weight decay was getting applied to every layer except for the very last softmax layer because the softmax layer was applied in a separate module.
 The weight decay on that one layer turned out to be key, and was the difference between 74% accuracy and 75% accuracy.

 Once that bug was fixed the rest of my contribution to the project was mostly running and organizing a large number of image classification experiments.
 For